ABitNutty/Capstone-1/README.md

 # Capstone-1
 A collection of files for Springboard Data Science Capstone Project #1

-Capstone 1 Proposal is the initial proposal for the project.
+Capstone 1 Proposal is the initial proposal for the project. <br>
 Data_Wrangling.ipynp is a Jupyter Notebok with code that supports data wrangling efforts.
 DataStory.ipynp is a Jupyter Notebook with code that supports data exploration and insights.
 Inferential_Statistics.ipynb is a Jupyter Notebook with code that supports statistical analysis of hypothesis generated.